modernice/goes/event/README.md

 }
 ```

-Instead of returning some kind cursor type, the `event.Bus.Subscribe` method
+Instead of returning some kind cursor type, the `event.Bus[ID]Subscribe` method
 returns two channels: one for the actual subscribed events and one for any
 asynchronous errors that happen during the subscription.